-Traditional piccalilli is an English interpretation of an Indian-style pickled relish.
-This recipe is based on Katie’s fermented version of piccalilli.
-However, I had never tried store-bought piccalilli, and Katie assured me that it is fairly different from her lactic acid and salt flavoured condiment.
+Piccalilli is a British interpretation of an Indian-style pickled relish.
+I had never tried store-bought piccalilli, and Katie assured me that it was fairly different from her lactic acid and salt fermented condiment.

 Intrigued, I explored other piccalilli recipes, which were much more sweet and vinegary.
 I particularly liked the River Cottage version of piccalilli.
 So my fermented piccalilli recipe is a mash-up of these two very British recipes.